Sayulita Festivals & Mexican Holidays 2026 | Local Celebrations by Amari Boutique Hotel

 Fireworks Ignite Celebration Across the Pacific Coast

 The holiday season is one of Sayulita’s most magical times to visit.
-Lights twinkle across the plaza, music fills the air, and families gather for nightly posadas — festive processions that re-enact Mary and Joseph’s search for shelter in Bethlehem (Lolo Mercadito↗️).
+The village plaza sparkles with lights, music fills the air, and families gather for nightly Las Posadas—festive processions that reenact Mary and Joseph’s search for shelter in Bethlehem (Lolo Mercadito↗️).

-Each evening brings songs, piñatas, and shared feasts culminating on Christmas Eve with midnight fireworks and a toast of warm ponche navideño.
+Each evening brings traditional songs, piñatas, and community celebrations, culminating on Christmas Eve with midnight fireworks, festive gatherings, and a warm cup of ponche navideñoone of Mexico’s most beloved holiday drinks.

 Colorful papel picado hangs in bright layers above the plaza as people enjoy the warm lights, festive energy, and charm of Sayulita’s celebrations.